LOCALIZATION: PREMISE AND PRECIS

 Raymond De Young

-However vast were the resources used to create industrial society, they were never limitless.
-Climate disruption, an unanticipated consequence of their use, is intensifying; abundant and cheap energy is a gift now gone, crude oil production soon will peak and then decline; and technological innovation while easing our transition will not fundamentally change the outcome.
+How ever vast were the resources used to create modern industrial society, they were never limitless.
+Climate disruption, an unanticipated consequence of their use, is intensifying; abundant and cheap energy is a gift soon gone, crude oil production will peak and then decline; and technological innovation, while easing our transition, will not fundamentally change the outcome.

 A barrier to our changing is not the lure of the status quo but our familiarity bias, an issue tied to our mental model of a situation.
 This is hopeful since mental models can be altered.
 One way, pre-familiarization, has us come to deeply know the not yet present, thus helping us feel at home in a life not yet inhabited.